Skip to main content

 Confirmed dress code is casual, so the planning burden is low.
 That matters if the group wants an uncomplicated Bergen outing and does not need every detail settled in advance.

 If you are comparing options, Fjellskål, Lola bistro, Allmuen Bistro, BARK Mat, Gaptrast are other named venues to consider.
-The better choice will depend on the group, the day, the time available, since Banzha's clearest verified advantage is its direct schedule.
+The better choice will depend on the group, the day, the time available, since Banzha's clearest advantage is its direct schedule.

 Location